-Jacqueline Klooster‘s article ‘Solon of Athens as a Precedent for Plutarch’s Authorial Persona’ has been pre-published online in Mnemosyne.
+Jacqueline Klooster‘s article ‘Solon of Athens as a Precedent for Plutarch’s Authorial Persona’ was published in Mnemosyne in 2017.
 She argues that Plutarch creates a precedent for his authorial persona of wise but modest adviser of the ruling class under the Roman empire in the figure of the Athenian sage Solon, presumably inspired by the fact that Herodotus used Solon as a text-internal alter ego.
 It can be accessed here.

 In July 2017 Inger Kuin participated in an online project of De Volkskrant to come up with 21 ideas to improve the internet.
 Her suggestion, drawing on the idea of anchoring innovation, is no. 19 and can be accessed here.